rzarr/SLIPPER-docs/index.md

 ---
-title: Stand-aLone Identification of Particles through Partial Event Reonstruction
+title: Software for Live Interactive Plotting and Partial Event Reconstruction

 ---

-# Stand-aLone Identification of Particles through Partial Event Reonstruction
+# Software for Live Interactive Plotting and Partial Event Reconstruction